f1ac0/PCMCIA-SRAM/README.md

 # Case
 To reuse a PCMCIA CF adapter case and connector you first need to disassemble the two metal parts from the plastic body.
 - The metal parts are identical and held together by hooks every cm on their long sides.
 Place the adapter vertically with the long side on the bench.
-Insert a knife blade between the platic and the metal on the side of the CF opening, cut the glue, and push down to remove the first hook.
+Insert a knife blade between the plastic and the metal on the side of the CF opening, cut the glue, and push down to remove the first hook.
 The hooks on each side are alternated, so after opening one one the left you need to open the next from the right, and so on.
 Do the same on the other log side.
 The two remaining hooks are on the short side besides the PCMCIA connector, and the metal part is glued to the PCMCIA connector.
 - To desolder the connector from the PCB : lift each pin carefully.
 Use flux.
 - Before soldering the PCMCIA connector to your PCB, bend the pins back to their original place so they will make contact to the PCB.
 Make sure the board and connector are correctly lined up.
 - Cut the indent in the plastic body so you can place the board with soldered connector inside.
 Cut the plastic body 1 or 2 mm longer than the PCB end.